bus service from panama city to bocas del toro

 Inaugurated in 2014, at a cost of over $1.5 billion, Panama's Metro is Central America's first and only underground railway system.
 The Metro operates two lines: the first extends from the Albrook Bus Terminal to the Los Andes Shopping Mall ($0.35,) and a second connecting San Miguelito with Tocumen ($0.50.)
 You must purchase a Metro card to ride the train, as there is no other form of payment—it is the same card needed for the Metro buses.
 Unfortunately, Metro cards are not sold at every terminal; most only have machines to recharge them.
 The best places to purchase them are the Albrook and "5 de Mayo" terminals, and they cost $2.00 per card.
 The Metro offers visitors an affordable, rapid, and convenient way of getting around Panama City.

-Taxi’s throughout Panama are plentiful, and can be easily recognized by their numbered markings, however, they come in all size, shapes and colors.
-All fares are based on zones or areas, and not determined by meters - cab drivers are required to carry a copy of the zone chart with them at all times.
-Most fares within the metropolitan area average between B/.1.00 -B/.1.50, and for each addition person there is a B/.0.25 surcharge.
-Trips from Panama City to Tocumen International Airport cost approx. B/.15.00 per person, with each additional person paying B/.5.00.
-The standard hourly rate for taxi rental is B/.8.00, however, that can vary depending on the type of service you are requesting, so establish a price before departing.
+Taxi’s throughout Panama are plentiful and can be easily recognized by their yellow color and numbered markings.
+All fares are based on zones; there are no meters and cab drivers are required by law to carry a copy of the zone chart with them at all times.
+Most fares within the metropolitan area average $2.00 - $4.00 and an additional $0.50 surcharge for each additional passenger.
+One-way trips between Panama City and Tocumen International Airport cost approximately $25.00 - $30.00 for two people.
+The standard hourly rate hovers between $8.00 - $12.00, depending on the vehicle type and service you are requesting.